MattiaPercassi/CarLateralMPC/README.md

 The transformation of the system equations in state space system is meant to rewrite the problem in term of ODE equations only.

 -SIMULATION-
+To solve linear algebra the library Eigen is used (https://eigen.tuxfamily.org/index.php?title=Main_Page).
-The time of the simulation is set to a number of secods, based on which the trajectory vector will be generated and with it the main loop will proceed
+The time of the simulation is set to a number of secods, based on which the trajectory vector will be generated and with it the main loop will proceed.
 The simulation will proceed along the following logic

 - Initialize all quantities, matrixes and trajectory vector